Danielle Hope: After Over the Rainbow

 During May 2014, Hope played the role of Cathy in the two-hander musical The Last Five Years in a limited-season production which played in London and Brighton.

 Hope then joined the UK Tour of Joseph and the Amazing Technicolor Dreamcoat, playing the Narrator.
 She stayed with the tour from 23 July 2014 until 29 November 2014.

 Following this, Hope played the part of Maria from 15 January 2015 to 1 August 2015 on the 2015 UK Tour of The Sound of Music.
 During this time, Hope also staged her first concert, Bring the Future Faster at 54Below in New York.
 A live recording was released as a CD and digital download.

 Beginning 10 March 2017, Hope took on the part of Sandy in the UK Tour of Grease the Musical.
 Hope played her last performance on 29 January 2018 at the Menora Mivtachim Arena in Tel Aviv, Israel.

 After Grease, Hope played the role of Sherrie in the UK tour of the jukebox musical Rock of Ages.
 She played the role from September–November 2018 and was subsequently replaced by Jodie Steele.

-Hope reprised the role of Snow White for the London Palladium's production of Snow White and the Seven Dwarfs during the 2018/19 pantomime sesason.
+Hope reprised the role of Snow White for the London Palladium's production of Snow White and the Seven Dwarfs during the 2018/19 pantomime season.
 It was announced in October 2019 that Hope would be returning to the West End, playing the role of Betty Haynes in a limited run of White Christmas at the Dominion Theatre.

 Hope is currently starring in an off-Broadway production of Kinky Boots playing the role of Lauren, for a limited summer run.